Hager Ali

-Life and career
+Early life and education

 Ali was born and raised in Frankfurt/Main the daughter of Egyptian parents.
 In addition to her two mother tongues, German and Arabic, she also speaks English and French.
 After graduating with a B.A. in political science and sociology from the Goethe University in Frankfurt in 2016, she earned an M.A. in political science at the Central European University in Budapest.

+Career

 Since October 2018, she has been working as a research fellow with the German Institute for Global and Area Studies (GIGA) in Hamburg.
 The GIGA is an international research institute committed to a global approach and conducting research in the fields of comparative area studies on Africa, Asia, Latin America and the Middle East, as well as on global social and political developments.
 Among others, the GIGA advises the German Foreign Office and other parts of the German federal government.

-Ali is also a doctoral candidate at the University of Hamburg, preparing her PhD thesis titled "Praetorianism in the MENA-Region.
-Military Governance and Civilian Control across Regime Types".
+Ali is also a doctoral candidate at the University of Hamburg, preparing her PhD thesis titled Praetorianism in the MENA-Region.
+Military Governance and Civilian Control across Regime Types.
 Her main fields of research and publications are the political and security situation in the Middle East and North Africa, as well as in Sahel countries like Sudan and in Afghanistan.